influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/selectors.md

 {{% /expand %}}

-{{% expand "Select the minimum value from each field where the field key matches a regular expression" %}}
+{{% expand "Select the minimum value from field keys that match a regular expression" %}}

 ```sql
 SELECT MIN(/^[th]/) FROM home